How To Get Rid Of Butt Acne Scars

 - Avoid Shaving and Waxing: We all want smooth operators back there, but shaving could actually make it a whole lot worse.
 Besides, peaches have fuzz and we think that’s cute.

 - Practice Good Butt Skin Care: Just like your face, you should have a routine that promotes healthy skin care for your derriere.
-This could include washing, exfoliating, and moisturizing daily.
+This could include washing, exfoliating dead skin cells, and moisturizing daily.
+Make sure to exfoliate gently so you avoid tearing the sensitive skin on your booty.
+If you're worried about clogging your skin, find a gel moisturizer instead of a heavy cream.

 If you do find yourself with a case of this common skin condition, take these steps to treat it without causing permanent scarring and dark spots, or hyperpigmentation: